top of page

 AxoTrans Overview.gif

-Intricate dissections of the peripheral nervous system for comparative anatomical assessments.
 These allow us to better understand disease pathogenesis and the impact of therapeutic intervention.

-Live imaging of the intact mouse nervous system in vivo.
-We have pioneered real-time imaging of peripheral nerves in live mice, allowing us to assess the dynamics of varied cargoes (e.g. signalling endosomes and mitochondria) both in axons and at the neuromuscular junction within muscles.
+We have pioneered real-time imaging of peripheral nerves in live mice, allowing us to assess the dynamics of varied cargoes (e.g., signalling endosomes and mitochondria) both in axons and at the neuromuscular junction within muscles.

 The development of novel techniques is critical to the advancement of our understanding of the peripheral nervous system, and we are continually adapting and improving our methodologies to aid this pursuit.